 We were so blessed with the number of animals we saw.
 Of course, there were all of the zebras and wildebeest of the great migration, but we saw the Big Five, too—elephants, buffalo, lions, rhinos, and leopards.
 (We also saw cheetah, giraffes, blotched genet, mongoose, serval, warthogs, hyenas, jackal, hippos, gazelle, dik-dik, waterbuck, topi, vultures, crocodile, python, baboons, monkeys, ostrich, flamingos, and many, many other types of birds.
 Like I said, we were blessed!)

-On tour, we were fortunate enough to visit an elephant orphanage, the David Sheldrick Wildlife Trust.
+On tour, we were fortunate enough to visit an elephant orphanage.
 I was surprised to learn about the number of lost, orphaned, or abandoned baby elephants there are in Africa.
 It was amazing to see how these babies are being taken care of… and I even adopted one through their program!

 The people of Africa were also incredible.
 It was so special to be welcomed in by a local tribe of the Masai Mara.
 They greeted us by showing us their custom of jumping and although it was quite the show, I was mesmerized by the smile and pride that was on the face of one of their little boys who was watching.
 He was so proud and happy to see the men of his group showing us their best.
 It was wonderful to watch this tradition of the Masai Mara through the eyes of this little boy.